fsavje/math-with-slack/README.md

 ### Updating Slack

-When you update the Slack app, it might overwrite the code injected by the script.
-If the client stops rendering math after an update, re-run the script as above and it should work again.
+The code injected by the script might be overwritten when you update the Slack app.
+If your client stops rendering math after an update, re-run the script as above and it should work again.

 ### If Slack cannot be found

-If you've installed Slack in some exotic place, the script might not find the installation by itself and you need to specify the location of Slack's `app.asar.unpacked/src/static` folder as a parameter:
+If you've installed Slack in some exotic place, the script might not find the installation by itself or it might find the wrong installation.
+In such cases, you need to specify the location of Slack's `app.asar.unpacked/src/static` folder as a parameter:

 ```shell
 sudo bash math_with_slack.sh /My_Apps/Slack.app/Contents/Resources/app.asar.unpacked/src/static